sriramadhenu/mage-race/ProjectDocument.md

 If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.

+**Shaders**

+Three of the shaders for this project were taken from godotshaders.com.
+They are as follows:
+- [`sunbeam.gdshader`](https://github.com/sriramadhenu/mage-race/blob/main/scenes/levels/sunbeam.gdshader): Original work (https://godotshaders.com/shader/god-rays/) by pend00, with modifications for Godot 4 by silverfr0st.
+Used under a CC0 license.
+- [`swamp.gdshader`](https://github.com/sriramadhenu/mage-race/blob/main/scenes/levels/swamp.gdshader): Original work (https://godotshaders.com/shader/2d-liquid-wave/) by PWira.
+Used under an MIT license.
+- [`lava.gdshader`](https://github.com/sriramadhenu/mage-race/blob/main/scenes/levels/lava.gdshader): Original work (https://godotshaders.com/shader/lava-shader/) by a python script.
+Used under a Creative Commons license.

 # Team Member Contributions

 This section be repeated once for each team member.
 Each team member should provide their name and GitHub user information.